soudegesu/blog/content/past/2018-04-22-python-datetime.en.md

 {{< / highlight >}}

-In the example code above, convert string without timezone to datetime as variable named `str_to_dt`, and, in changing its timezone with `astimezone` function, relative calculation is performed from the timezone on the runtime environment to the target timezone.
+In the example code above it shows conversion of string without timezone to datetime as variable named `str_to_dt`.
+And when changing timezone with `astimezone` function, relative calculation is performed from the timezone on the runtime environment to the target timezone.

 For that reason, when using multiple regions of the public cloud,
 behavior may be different depending on where the program is deployed.